sco0ter/babbler/xmpp-documentation/src/site/markdown/im.md

 ## Intercepting Outbound Messages (or Stanzas in General)

 The same approach as for inbound messages is also used for outbound messages.
-The only difference is the \'inbound\’ property of the event.
+The only difference is the 'inbound’ property of the event.

 You can use this, if you want to add extensions to a stanza or otherwise modify the stanza.